CarlSargunar/UmbracoPi/Docs/Skrift Article.md

     wget -O - https://raw.githubusercontent.com/CarlSargunar/UmbracoPi/main/Install/installCore.sh | sudo bash

-Check for updates once complete by running the following in terminal
+Check for updates once complete by running the following in terminal.
+It's very unlikely there will be any, but this is a good habit to get into when making any changes.

 - sudo apt-get -y update
 - sudo apt-get -t upgrade